silvagal/Plot-Citation-Graph/README.md

 # Citation Graph Visualization for Systematic Review

-This Google Colab notebook generates a citation graph based on a systematic literature review on **ECG arrhythmia classification**.
-The generated graph visually represents citations between papers, highlighting whether they adhere to the **interpatient data partitioning method** proposed by  (De Chazal et al., 2004).
+This Google Colab notebook generates a **directed citation graph** based on a systematic literature review on **ECG arrhythmia classification**.
+The graph visually represents citation relationships, where **arrows originate from the citing article and point to the cited article**.

 ## Features
 - **Graph-based visualization** of citation relationships.
+- **Directed edges**: Arrows indicate the citation flow from one article to another.
+- **Node size**: The larger the node, the more papers within the review have cited that article.
+- **Color scale**: Represents the total number of citations the article has in the broader literature (not just within the review).
 - Differentiates papers that **use** (*rounded nodes*) or **do not use** (*square nodes*) the **interpatient partitioning method** (Chazal et al.).
 - Uses data from a **CSV file** containing relevant bibliometric details.
 - Implements **PyAlex API** for citation retrieval.